RSDB – Connecting cars with better Wi-Fi

 Dual band isn’t enough

-While Bluetooth, cordless phones and countless other wireless devices use the noisy 2.4 GHz band present in most car hotspots, the Wi‑Fi band 802.11ac has the ability to operate on the less congested 5 GHz band which is not only less used, but offers more channels for communication.
+While Bluetooth, cordless phones and countless other wireless devices use the noisy 2.4 GHz band present in most car hotspots, the Wi-Fi 802.11ac standard has the ability to operate on the less congested 5 GHz band which is not only less used, but offers more channels for communication.

 Most automotive-grade Wi-Fi chipsets today achieve concurrent operation in the 2.4 GHz and 5 GHz band using a technique called “time-division-multiplexing”, resulting in lower data rates per band.